Maher3id/-Project-Heart-Attack/README.md

 # -Project-Heart-Attack
 Heart disease is the major cause of morbidity and mortality globally: it accounts for more ...
 It is implemented in Python and different classification algorithms are used. ...
-In this part of the series 'The NLP Project', we will understand the various
+In this part of the series.